slim-template/slim/README.md

 #### ID shortcut `#` and class shortcut `.`

-Similarly to Haml, you can specify the `id` and `class` attributes in the following shortcut form
+You can specify the `id` and `class` attributes in the following shortcut form

     body
       h1#headline